-By now you probably know that we have a love for exploring our state parks.
 Recently, we visited another inviting Missouri state park located close to the Johnson Shut-Ins called Elephant Rocks State Park.
-Getting its name from the gigantic boulders that stand end-to-end like circus elephants, it is one of the most unique places we have ever been to.
-From what we’ve read, these rocks were apparently formed from 1.5 billion year old granite and have attracted tourists for years.
+Getting its name from the gigantic boulders that stand end-to-end like circus elephants, it is rather unique.
+From what we’ve read, these rocks were apparently formed from 1.5 billion-year-old granite and have attracted tourists for years.